gavinlyonsrepo/cylon/README.md

 please send a report.
 Pull requests, suggestions for improvements and new features welcome.
-* Contact: Upstream repo at github site below or glyons66@hotmail.com
+* Contact: Upstream repo at github URL below or email at glyons66@hotmail.com
 * Upstream repository: https://github.com/gavinlyonsrepo/cylon

 History
 ------------------
 * First Commit to AUR: version 1.3-1 08-09-16
-* Latest Version release : version 5.1-3 10-02-18
 * See changelog.md in documentation section for version control history
-* Contributors: "binaryplease"  "uros-stegic"
+* Github Contributors: "binaryplease"  "uros-stegic"

 Copyright
 ---------